2xlink/D4F/readme.md

 # D4F: An Inofficial Dresden For Friends App

-D4F is an companion app for https://www.dresdenforfriends.de/.
-The goal is to offer a fast, functional and efficient alternative to the website.
+D4F is an companion app for [Dresden for Friends](https://www.dresdenforfriends.de/), with it's goal being to offer a fast, functional and efficient alternative to the website.
 This app is currently under development.

 ![image4755](https://user-images.githubusercontent.com/8763936/83331176-ce67f380-a294-11ea-914e-02e83c7a5010.png)